-All PhD funds are managed by the Coordinator, in accordance with the procedures established by the University: they are mainly dedicated to cover the mobility of doctoral students, of the Coordinator and other educational activities activated by the Course.
+All PhD funds are managed by the Coordinator and the Course Board, in accordance with the procedures established by the University: they are mainly dedicated to cover the mobility of doctoral students, of the Coordinator and other educational activities activated by the Course.

-In addition to these funds, each PhD student has available for his research during second and third year a personal fund corresponding to 10% of this annual grant (i.e. 1364 €/year).
+In addition to these funds, each PhD student has available for his research during second and third year a personal fund corresponding to 10% of this annual grant (i.e. 1534 €/year).
 Following the University Rules, allowed expenses that can be covered with these personal funds are: